elek/envtoconf/README.md

  * xml: hadoop xml format
  * env, cfg: `key=value` format
  * conf, sh: `export key=value` format
+ * yaml, yml: YAML format.
+Arrays supported with indexes as `key.value.1: 1` and `key.value.2: 2`
  * properties: `key: properties`

 Optional, the extension and the format could be different with the syntax: